 Other Notables who Benefited from the Closure of Ramsey Abbey

-Others who benefited from the closing of the Abbey included Sir Edward Montagu who acquired the Ramsey Estates at Hemington and Barnwell and the Queen (Anne of Cleves) who was granted Therfield and Elton.
+Others who benefited from the closing of the Abbey included Sir Edward Montagu who acquired the Ramsey Estates at Herington and Barnwell and the Queen (Katherine Howard) who was granted Therefield and Elton.
 Abbey estates at Holywell, Houghton, and St Ives were given to Princess Elizabeth.

 Members of the Lawrence family had leased property from Abbey in the years leading up to the surrender.
 The Abbot's nephew, John Lawrence bailiff of Warboys, had leased Caldecott in Warboys and Horleys in Broughton.
 The bailiffs son William had property in slepe and St Ives.
 The bailiffs son in law Gabriel Throckmorton, married to Emma Lawrence,had a cottage and tithes in Upwood.
 After 1539 William Lawrence acquired Ramsey properties in slepe, for which he paid £828.
 He also gained estates in Broughton, Hemmingford Abbots, Great Ravely, and Wood Walton.
 Gabriel became the King's bailiff in St Ives and acquired property in Warboys and Ellington.